ahsanahmedkhan/ahsanahmedkhan/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working as a Frontend Web application Developer
-- 🌱 I’m currently learning Nodejs Express and MongoDB
+- 🌱 Currently learning Nodejs Express and MongoDB
-- 👯 I’m looking to collaborate on React native
+- 👯 Looking to collaborate on React native
-- 🤔 I’m looking for help with MongoDB
+- 🤔 looking for help with MongoDB
 - 💬 Ask me about any thing related to web and mobile application Development
 - 📫 How to reach me: Ahsanahmed.khan@hotmail.com
 - 😄 Pronouns: ...